zachmensch/major-project2019/proposal.md

 # Major Project Proposal

 ## Description
 I am going to create a tower defense game.
 The player will be able to progress through waves of enemies as they defend their "base" using various "towers", units that destroy the attacking enemies.
-Player will fight through waves endlessly until their "base" is destroyed
+Player will fight through waves endlessly until their "base" is destroyed.

 ## Need To Have List
 - Infinitely scaling waves